Guyasuta: American Revolutionary War

-At the outset of the American Revolutionary War, Guyasuta sided with the British, like most Iroquois, although he initially argued that the Seneca should remain neutral.
+At the outset of the American Revolutionary War, Guyasuta sided with the British, like most Haudenosaunee, although he initially argued that the Seneca should remain neutral.
 At a conference at Fort Pitt in October 1775, Guyasuta offered to help implement the terms of surrender agreed to by the Shawnee at the end of Lord Dunmore's War.
 At this conference, the American revolutionaries attempted to win Guyasuta to their cause but, he observed that he and other Native American leaders were hesitant, due to ongoing disputes among the rebel representatives.
 Another conference at Fort Pitt was called in July 1776 to enable Guyasuta, as the representative of the Six Nations in the Ohio and Allegheny valleys, to define his position in the conflict between England and the American colonies.
 "I am appointed," said Guyasuta, "by the Six Nations to take care of this country...and I desire you will not think of an expedition against Detroit [then in the possession of the British], for, I repeat, we will not suffer an army to pass through our country."
 Together with General Richard Butler, Guyasuta worked to persuade the Mingo to remain neutral, and in recognition of his services, the Continental Congress awarded him a silver gorget and a colonel's commission.
 Guyasuta had no illusions that the British would make better allies than the American rebels.
 He referred to the revolution as "an unnecessary war," adding, "We must be fools indeed to imagine that they regard us or our interest."

 Native American warriors attacking Fort Henry in September 1782.